SashaPatsel/coding-drills/breakouts/sinatra/README.md

 require 'sinatra/activerecord'
 ```

-9. Let's test our app to see if we've set everything up correctly to this point.
-Let's instantiate the classs that will contain all of our routes.
+9. Let's instantiate the classs that will contain all of our routes.

 ```ruby
 class HiSinatra < Sinatra::Base